yfaway/openhab-rules/README.md

 * Turn on/off main water valve.
 * Turn off water valve and alert when water leakage detected.
 * Control blinds.
+* Turn on/off vacation mode from sitemap --> set vacation mode on Ecobee as well.

 ## Light/Fan/Plug Control
 * Associate each light with the dimming value and time range.